We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-Bona’s multi-surface floor cleaner is designed for stone, tile, and laminate but its formula is too strong for hardwood.
+Bona’s multi-surface floor cleaner is designed for stone, tile, and laminate, but its formula is too potent for hardwood.
 Rejuvenate claims that their multi-surface floor cleaner is safe on all floor types, including hardwood.

 The reviews of Rejuvenate and Bona hardwood floor polishes are mixed.

 With both brands, customers either love the results or claim that the product ruined their floors.

 Since both brands have been successful in the floor care business for decades (for Bona, nearly a century), my assumption is most dissatisfied customers run into issues because they fail to follow the instructions properly.

 What Others Are Saying

 When it comes to expert recommendations, Bona dominates the competition (including Rejuvenate).